bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="HTML, div id='slider', unordered list, list items with slideshow images." />
 </p>

-If I come and look at the page, it&apos;s this <b>div</b> here that has the picture in it.
+<p>If I come and look at the page, it&apos;s this <b>div</b> here that has the
+picture in it.
 That div has overflow hidden on it and it is showing only the slide that is in the window and the width of it is set to the same width as the actual images.
-The height is set to the same height and then it&apos;s set to position relative so we can use absolute positioning.
+The height is set to the same height and then it&apos;s set to position relative so we can use absolute positioning.</p>

-If you know some CSS and you know about positioning, you know that when you set a parent to relative positioning, then the child set to absolute positioning is going to be set in relation to that parent element.
+<p>If you know some CSS and you know about positioning, you know that when
+you set a parent to relative positioning, then the child set to absolute positioning is going to be set in relation to that parent element.
 Position 0, top zero, left zero puts that thing inside this container here.
 Then display flex is what makes all the images go into a row.
-Top zero, left zero puts that in the top left corner.
+Top zero, left zero puts that in the top left corner.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 289. example, images lined up (173) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">